Yubo: Gender and pronouns

 For Pride Month of 2021, Yubo has added 35 new gender options for users to identify with on the app.
 The list has been compiled with the UK NGO Mermaids.

 Pixels

 In Mid-July 2021, Yubo launched its Pixels collection.
-This was a collaboration with pixel artist Banfan to create collectible digital art representing qualities, moods and personalities.
-Yubo users are able to purchase these in-app and can start their own collection or send it to their friends.
+This was a collaboration with pixel artist Banfan to create collectible digital art representing qualities, moods, and personalities.
+Yubo users are able to purchase these in-app and can start their own collection or send them to their friends.